fractal-analytics-platform/fractal-tasks-core/examples/README.md

+## Examples

 This `examples` folder offers a few examples of how to run `fractal-tasks-core` tasks as part of a Python script.

+## Notes

-**NOTE**: this folder is not always kept up-to-date.
+* This folder is not always kept up-to-date.
 If you encounter any unexpected problem, please feel free to [open an issue on the `fractal-tasks-core` GitHub repository](https://github.com/fractal-analytics-platform/fractal-tasks-core/issues/new/choose).

-**NOTE**: Only examples from 01 to 04 are currently up-to-date.
+* Only examples from 01 to 04 are currently up-to-date.

-General instructions:
+## General instructions

+The following instructions are valid for all examples; check the specific `README.md` files in each folder for more specific details.

 1. Set up the correct environment via
 ```bash